ivo-alves/cv/index.md

 {% include googleDrivePlayer.html id="17ZTpoGgFnl_CWUbhfIVYIKZivcH_CYN2/preview" %}

+This simulation is running on a i5 Mac mini (Late 2014).

 ## Archery Prototype ##

 This prototype is an action multiplayer game for mobile.
 Here i've experimented with some game mechanics, camera behaviours, user-input and tested the draw backs of having network latency in a fast paced game.